 In a Manager-Managed LLC, the members will elect the managers and the managers will govern the LLC.
 A Manager-Managed LLC resembles a corporation where the business has shareholders (similar to members) and a board of directors who make the day-to-day decisions (like managers).

 First, we have significantly lower costs than other attorneys and law firms.
 We answer our own phones, answer our own emails, don't keep a small army of support staff, and personally design our website.

 We're fundamentally against hiring support staff that create an extra layer between the attorney and client.
 We'd rather talk to you directly and keep our costs low, so that we can help more Texans.

-We'll admit that we're not as cheap as some of the online form making services (Legal Zoom and Rocket Lawyer), we'd like to think that the added benefit we offer is actually being able to speak with an estate planning attorney than blindly answering a bunch of questions on a web form and hoping the form gets it right.
+We'll admit that we're not as cheap as some of the online form making services (Legal Zoom and Rocket Lawyer), we'd like to think that the added benefit we offer is actually being able to speak with a Texas business attorney who routinely forms Series LLCs than blindly answering a bunch of questions on a web form and hoping the form gets it right.

 We don't nickel and dime clients for every minute they talk to us.
 We offer a 30 minute consultation with each package we offer, but certainly don't mind taking the time to speak with you longer if needed.